FartLabs/fartlabs.org/blog/hackathon.md

 ## Join the fun

-- Spots are limited.
+Spots are limited.
 Secure your place today.
-- [Join our Discord](https://go.fart.tools/chat): Connect with the community, find teammates, and stay updated.
-- This is an opportunity to build something awesome.
+This is an opportunity to build something awesome.
 Push the limits of your creativity, collaborate, and make your mark at **FartHacks 2025**.
 We are excited to see what **you** build!

+[Join our Discord](https://go.fart.tools/chat) to connect with the community, find teammates, and stay up-to-date on the latest news and updates.